Pottery handicrafts in Syria

 Furthermore, the colors used in Syrian mosaics are often rich and varied,

-reflecting the country’s diverse history and its connections to various civilizations, including the Greeks, Romans, Byzantines, and early Islamic dynasties.
+Moreover, mosaic art holds a special place in Syrian culture, reflecting the country’s diverse history and its connections to various civilizations, including the Greeks, Romans, Byzantines, and early Islamic dynasties.
 In religious contexts, mosaics were often used to decorate churches and mosques.

-also known as the Umayyad Mosque.
+Ultimately, one of the most famous examples of Syrian mosaic art is found in the Great Mosque of Damascus, also known as the Umayyad Mosque.
 This mosque, in particular, features stunning mosaic decorations that cover its walls and domes.

 Syrian Brocade: Weaving History into Fabric